Fleek-PIatform/website/src/content/references/faq/node-engine-errors/index.md

 ---
 title: 'Node engine errors'
 date: 2023-03-16
-desc: "If you are getting node engine mismatch errors, don't worry.
-It only means the docker image you selected does not have the required node version."
+desc: 'Node engine mismatch errors indicate the selected Docker image lacks the required Node.js versions'
-thumbnail: './dns-fleek.png'
+thumbnail: './node-engine-errors.png'
-image: './dns-fleek.png'
+image: './node-engine-errors.png'
 ---

 If you are getting node engine mismatch errors, don't worry.
 It only means the docker image you selected does not have the required node version.